bayleedev/pry.js/readme.md

 eval(pry.it)
 ~~~

+You *MUST* name the variable `pry`.
+You are executing an anonymous function, and
+this assumes the variable is named `pry` in your scope.
+This is so it can keep
+prompting you.

 ### Extra Commands

 While you are in the prompt there are a few things you might want to do: